thecodecousins/thecodecousins/content/posts/pandoc/pandoc.md

 brew cask install mactex
 ```

-After installed LaTeX, the next step is to get Pandoc - a universal document converter.
+After installing LaTeX, the next step is to get Pandoc - a universal document converter.

 **On GNU/Linux**

-For each linux distribution, you might have the different pandoc package's name in your package manager.
+For each linux distribution, you might have a different pandoc package's name in your package manager.
 For example in ArchLinux, we can install pandoc with:
 ```bash
 sudo pacman -S pandoc
 ```